-7 Things You Could Do If Your Credit Card Application Is Denied
+7 Things You Can Do If Your Credit Card Application Is Denied

-You applied for a credit card, and your application was denied.
+You applied for a credit card, but you were turned down.
 Now what?
-Having your credit card application denied is no fun.
+Having your credit card application denied is no fun, but it doesn't mean you'll never be able to get new credit.
 What you do after your credit card application is denied is important for making sure you don't hurt your credit any further.

 Read Your Adverse Action Letter

-Within 7 to 10 business days, you’ll receive a letter from the credit card issuer stating the specific reason or reasons your credit card application was denied.
-It could be related to something on your credit report, recent late payments or high credit card balances for example.
+The credit card company has up to 30 days to respond to your application, but you'll usually hear from them within a few weeks.
+You’ll receive a letter from the credit card issuer stating the specific reason or reasons your credit card application was denied.
+It could be related to something on your credit report, recent late payments, or high credit card balances, for example.
 In that case, you’re entitled to a free copy of your credit report to make sure the information in it is accurate.

 If you were denied because of your credit score, the credit card issuer would send a copy of the credit score and the top factors contributing to your credit score.

-You could also be denied for a reason unrelated to your credit, like your income or employment history.
+You could also be denied for a reason unrelated to your credit, like your income, employment history, or if you're under 18, as long as these reasons are not considered discriminatory.

 Request Your Free Credit Report